goeva-lab/found/README.md

 [`uv`](https://docs.astral.sh/uv/getting-started/installation/) is used for package management and installation

-found can be installed via the following commmand:
+found can be installed via the following command:

 ```bash
 uv pip install 'git+ssh://git@github.com/goeva-lab/found'